vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 The threshold for what counts as 'enough' trading volume is a formula that takes into account the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="rewards.marketCreationQuantumMultiple" />, as well as the settlement asset's quantum to assess the market's size.

 An asset's quantum is defined as an approximation of the smallest 'meaningful' amount of that asset, generally expecting it to be the quantity of the asset valued at approximately the value of 1 USD.
-An asset's quantum is set in the governance proposal that enabled the asset for use on Vega.
+An asset's quantum is set in the governance proposal that enabled the asset for use on a network.

 **Example**: